kychanbp/mcp_ynab/README.md

 3. Use `reconcile-account-transactions` with your statement ending date and balance
 4. Review any discrepancies and resolve them

-### Bulk Status Updates
+#### Bulk Status Update

-1. Use `find-transactions-for-reconciliation` to identify transactions needing updates
+1. Find transactions needing updates: `find-transactions-for-reconciliation`
-2. Use `bulk-update-transaction-status` to update multiple transactions at once
+2. Update multiple transactions at once: `bulk-update-transaction-status`
+3. Verify changes: `reconciliation-status-report`

+#### Bank Transaction Matching

+1. Export transactions from your bank (CSV/statement)
+2. Format bank data as JSON array with date, amount, and optional payee
+3. Run `match-bank-transactions` to compare with YNAB
+4. Review matches, especially low-confidence ones
+5. Import missing transactions using `create-transaction`
+6. Update matched transactions using `bulk-update-transaction-status`

+#### Complete Reconciliation with Adjustment

+1. Get your bank statement ending balance
+2. Run `reconcile-account-with-adjustment` with:
+   - The account ID
+   - Bank statement date
+   - Bank statement ending balance
+   - `createAdjustment: true`
-3. Use `reconciliation-status-report` to verify the changes
+3. Review the reconciliation summary
+4. If adjustment was created, it will appear in "Inflow: Ready to Assign"

 ### Transaction Status States
 - **Uncleared**: New transactions that haven't been verified against bank records